-Note: Registration for this course closes after October 31, 2019.
+Note: Registration for this course is currently closed, and we expect to open it again in December.
 Purchase orders are welcome at any time -- just email [email protected]

 I've asked nearly 20,000 educators, all around the world, to tell me what their top frustration is.